 Lanes, Storage, And Transport

 A lane is the infrastructure boundary Runlane uses at runtime.
-It combines one storage adapter and one transport adapter:
+It combines one storage adapter with an explicit delivery mode:

 That split is intentional.
-A Postgres-backed runtime and an in-memory local runtime should run the same core behavior; only the persistence and wakeup mechanisms should change.
+A Postgres-backed runtime and an in-memory local runtime should run the same core behavior; only the persistence and acquisition mechanisms should change.

 The Lane Boundary